OMaraLab/polyconstruct/README.md

 ## Quick and dirty installation

-From your home directory, clone PolyConstruct from Git:
+From your home directory, clone *PolyConstruct* from this repository:

 ```bash
 cd ~
 git clone https://github.com/OMaraLab/polyconstruct.git
 ```

-Then navigate to polyconstruct:
+Then navigate to `~/polyconstruct`

 ```bash
 cd polyconstruct
 ```

-To setup polyconstruct, run:
+Create a python environment and setup *PolyConstruct*:

 ```bash
 conda create --name polyconstruct python=3.10